 The Subordinate Clause

-A subordinate clause (aka dependent clause) is also a group of words that contains a subject, but this kind of clause cannot stand alone as a complete thought.
+A subordinate clause (dependent clause) is also a group of words that contains both a subject and a verb, but this kind of clause cannot stand alone as a complete thought.

 The Three Types of Subordinate Clauses

-All of these example sentences are complex because they contain an independent clause and a dependent clause.
+Let's look at some examples.
+Remember that all of these example sentences are complex because they contain an independent clause and a dependent clause.

 1. Dependent adjective clauses act as adjectives.

 This is the house that Jack built.

 2. Dependent adverb clauses act as adverbs.

 I washed the dishes after I ate breakfast.

+These can do any of the noun jobs (subject, direct object, object of a preposition...).
 They are introduced by wh- words or words that you can call noun clause markers.